 How far can we stretch the concept of different styles within the same type family?
-What constitutes one?
-Contemporary examples are showing us that typefaces can be designed beyond the conventional weight (light/bold) or width (condensed/extended) axis.
+What constitutes a family, anyway?
+Contemporary examples are showing us that typefaces can be designed beyond the conventional weight (light/bold) or width (condensed/extended) axes.

 The workshop is suitable also for beginners, as the knowledge of vector drawing and font editing software is not required (but welcomed).

 Marta Bernstein is a graphic and type designer originally from Milan, now based in Seattle.
 Type and typography are her true passions and the common threads of all her projects.
 She has a soft spot for 19th-century type, a topic she has been researching for more than ten years.
 She presented her ongoing research at international conferences like AtypI and Typographics NYC.
 She regularly gives workshops and lectures on type.
 Her teaching roles have included: adjunct professor in Typography at Milan’s Polytechnic, visiting professor in Architecture and Design at University of Navarra and lecturer for the Interior Design master at Tongji University, Shanghai.
 Marta collaborates with international companies, several start-ups and public institutions.
 She has a decade long experience in developing identities across various media, and designing wayfinding and signage systems.
 She is one of the founders of CAST digital type foundry.
 Marta completed her B.Sc. & M.Sc. in Graphic Design at Milan’s Polytechnic and her M.Des in type design at the Royal Academy of Art in The Hague.